Brain Injury Lawyers in Omaha, NE

 How Much Is a Brain Injury Case Worth?

-It's impossible to estimate how much your case will be worth without first knowing the details of your accident.
+It's impossible to estimate how much your TBI claim will be worth without first knowing the details of your accident.
 However, the average brain injury settlement will attempt to compensate the victim for the following:

 - Medical expenses and treatment (both current and ongoing)